berndporr/pi-pico-freertos-starter/README.md

 ## Board Support

-This project should work out-of-the-box for the following boards.
+This project should work out-of-the-box for the following boards:

 - Raspberry Pi Pico
 - Raspberry Pi Pico W (currently set to his in `CMakeLists.txt`)
-- Raspberry Pi Pico 2
-- Raspberry Pi Pico 2W

 Modify this line in `CMakeLists.txt` for other board types:
 ```